 pleased with our products and their results, that we offer a 1 Year Warranty against odor recurrence for our attic and crawlspace projects when fixing any odor problems.
 If the odor comes back, we will re-treat for FREE.

-We find many crawlspaces littered with debris.
-Debris left in your crawlspace is affected by the moisture in your crawlspace.
+We find many attics and crawlspaces littered with debris.
+Debris left in your attic or crawlspace are affected by moisture in the air.
 Paper, cardboard, wood from construction and insulation are just small

-There are many sources of moisture that can affect your crawlspace.
+There are many sources of moisture that can affect your attic or crawlspace.
 Open vents, lack of a vapor barrier, un-vented appliances and foundation side wall penetration can all allow enough moisture to keep

-the humidity levels in your crawlspace excessively high.
-This in turn causes odors to appear, and bugs and critters that like damp environments will want to come into your crawlspace.
+the humidity levels excessively high.
+This in turn causes odors to appear, and bugs and critters that like damp environments will want to come and invade your space.

-There are several methods to insulate crawlspaces.
+There are several methods to insulate your attic or crawlspace.
 The most common method is standard fiberglass batted insulation placed in the joist cavities; this is referred to as sub-floor insulation.
 In our area of the

 east coast, the required minimum is insulation with an R-19 rating.
 Most codes are also now allowing insulation to be placed vertically on the foundation walls, providing it meets the requirements for fire and smoke spread.
 This type